-15.6 0: Default Lean motor settings - Speed estimation
+16.6 0: Default Lean motor settings - Speed estimation

-When using a STOBER Lean motor, two methods are available in DriveControlSuite for determining the speed.
-An observer-based process is set by default in parameter B104 which is suitable for most applications.
+When using a Lean motor of the LM series, two methods are available in DriveControlSuite for determining the speed.
+An observer-based process is set by default in parameter B104 that is suitable for most applications.
 However, the specification of the mass inertia ratio of load to motor in parameter C30 is crucial for this process.